 My prairie kinsmen love large, gas guzzling, parking-lot hogging, lane encroaching pickup trucks, even though most of us don’t haul bales of hay anywhere.
 Trucks make sense where it is winter six months of the year and having a fuel-efficient sub-compact car is a recipe for untold misery in the snow, ice, cold, blizzards, … etc. A sports jersey and baseball hat is the weekend uniform for men over the age of thirty-five.

 People ’round these parts eat meat three, maybe six times a day.
 They have little tolerance for self-righteous, tree-hugging vegetarians imploring us to eat kale, hug trees, read books, care about things besides hockey, and call cross-dressers ‘trans-gendered.’
 We are blue-bloods.
 We love our necks as red as can be.
 We love our dad-bods and couch potatoes.

 You get the idea.
 These are the run-of-the-mill things we do where I live.

-Back in my twenties, I came up with a term for my hometown brethren who were zealous adherents to the ‘Tao of Red-neck’: “Ham’n Eggers”.
+Back in my twenties, I came up with a term for my hometown brethren who were zealous followers of The Gospel According to Red-neck Jesus: “Ham’n Eggers”.
 I have heard local radio DJs use this term recently, a testament to how well travelled the moniker has become over the years.
-When I dashed off to the bougie west coast and found myself drowning in shallowness and materialism I grew to miss those pissed-drunk, bible-thumping, truck-loving, steak-eating Ham’n Eggers of my hometown.
+When I dashed off to the über bougie west coast my fondness grew for the pissed-drunk, bible-thumping, truck-loving, steak-eating Ham’n Eggers of my hometown.

 In other words, I don’t disavow local traditions from on high; I do not denigrate Ham’n Eggers.
 I love Jesus too, in my own Buddhist-like, non-religious way.
 I love periodically binge-drinking, especially while watching Canada win another World Cup of hockey.
 If you need to drive through snowbanks to get to work, nothing gets the job done better than a half-tonne.